 WWF-Singapore provides a mechanism for the reporting of concerns you believe affect public interest and protects you from retaliation.
 This is in line with WWF-International’s standard “Speak Up” policy.

 Inappropriate conduct, or misconduct, includes a wide range of personal actions or behaviours at the workplace or in performing WWF-Singapore’s duties, including but not limited to: discrimination, harassment, sexual harassment, bullying, intimidation, verbal or physical assault, child abuse, abuse of power, theft, fraud, corruption including bribery, breach of personal data privacy and confidentiality, or other breaches of internal policy which create legal, financial or reputational risks to WWF, including negligence or lack of action by management which encourages such conduct.

 The Policy does not affect your right to raise concerns directly with a regulator or external authority as permitted under Singapore laws.
 You may report any misconduct anonymously if you wish, and will be protected against any form of harassment, intimidation, discrimination or retaliation for making such a report in good faith.

 To facilitate the evaluation and investigation into the concerns raised, the complaint should set out as much essential information as possible.
 Where possible, the complaint should also include the contact particulars of the person making the complaint (in case of additional information is required).

-In the event the complaint is related to the Head of Human Resources, Administration & Facilities Management or Chief Executive Officer, you may report your concerns to the Independent Director:
+In the event the complaint is related to the department of Human Resources, you may report your concerns to the Independent Director:

 If you prefer to communicate your concerns in a more confidential manner, WWF-Singapore offers an independent whistleblowing phone line that will be answered by an external agency: